FAQ’s on Fertilizers / Frequently Asked Questions About Fertilizers

 What is fertilizer burn and do plants recover from fertilizer burn?

-The burning of leaves, i.e. the leaves turn brown on the edges is a condition in plants when they are over fertilized.
-Fertilizers generally contain salts which draw water or moisture from the plants and cause damage.
+The burning of leaves, i.e. the leaves turn brown on the edges is a condition in plants when they are over-fertilized.
+Fertilizers generally contain salts that draw water or moisture from the plants and cause damage.
 If fertilizers are applied in excess, the symptoms of burning show up immediately.
-If the fertilizer is a slow release type, then it takes a couple of weeks to show symptoms of the burn.
+If the fertilizer is a slow-release type, then it takes a couple of weeks to show symptoms of the burn.

 It is obvious that the burn could be prevented by certain methods like:

 - Fertilizer with only required quantity of fertilizer.

 - A slow-release type of fertilizer should be preferred.

 - Fertilizing plants with compost reduces the risk of burn.

 Why is too much fertilizer bad for plant osmosis?

 Fertilizers contain salt and when salts are applied to soil, they don’t dissolve in water and plants only use the water for survival because the ability of the plant to pass water in and out of the roots should be lower than that of the water holding capacity of the soil.
 To adjust to the salinity plants must absorb and accumulate salts inside the plant so that the quantity of salt present inside the plant is higher and the water intake is normal again.
 This process slows down the growth of plants.
 Salts also block the enzyme systems and biochemical pathways of the plant.
 Salts injure the roots of the plant and interfere with the water intake process causing wilt.

 Why is too much fertilizer bad for plants?